Has COVID Caused a Rethinking of Your Business Exit?

 There are many steps involved, but two important ones I would emphasize are business valuation and retirement liquidity.

-Contrary to popular belief, business owners rarely know the sale value of their businesses, so the rest of their plan can be based on a false assumption.
+Contrary to popular belief, business owners rarely know the sale value of their businesses, so the rest of their plans can be based on a false assumption.

 Start by valuing the business.